Sariohara/KihonEngine/doc/kihon-engine-studio.md

 | Embedded resources of KihonEngine.SampleMaps.dll |Contains some textures from Quake3 file `PAK0.PK3`.
 And contains few skyboxes
 | Folder `Content/Images` of execution directory | you can put some files here if you want

-You can add the following content sources.
+You can add the following content source types.
 | Sources types | Description |
 | ----------| ------------|
 | Zip files or PK3 files | only subfolders `textures` and `syboxes` will be scanned
 | Folder | only subfolders `textures` and `syboxes` will be scanned

 Content sources manage an internal cache.
-So, if you edit textures or skyboxes, remove content source and register it again to clear the cache.
+So, if you make changes on texture files or skyboxe files, you will not get the new version of file.
+You will get the cached version.
+To clear cache, just remove content source and register it again by using the content source manager.

 ### Extract content of current map
 You can extract textures and skyboxes used in current map by using `File > Save Map Content As...`